nagaraju-inturi/Informixgres/README.md

 * **presto_catalog**: catalog name of Presto, which overwrites `presto_catalog` parameter in informix.conf.
 * **presto_schema**: schema name of Presto, which overwrites `presto_schema` parameter in informix.conf.
 * **presto_user**: user name to run queries on Presto (X-Presto-User).
 By default, login user name is used.
 Following `pg_user` parameter doesn't affect this parameter.
 * **pg_database**: (advanced) Overwrite database name on PostgreSQL.
 By default, login database name is used as-is.
-If this database does not exist on PostgreSQL, Prestogres automatically creates it.
+If this database does not exist on PostgreSQL, Informixgres automatically creates it.
 * **pg_user**: (advanced) Overwrite user name connecting to PostgreSQL.
 This value should be `prestogres` in most of cases.
 If you create another superuser on PostgreSQL manually, you may use this parameter.